Tamil Malaysians: Colonial period

 A Tamil girl in the Malay Peninsula, circa 1910.

 During the British colonial era, Britain facilitated the migration of Indian workers to work in plantations under Kangani system.
 The overwhelming majority of migrants from India were ethnic Tamil and from the Madras Presidency now Tamil Nadu of the British Empire.

 Many of those migrants from Tamil Nadu settled permanently in Malaysia and became shopkeepers and entrepreneurs.

 Tamil Indian freedom fighters Maruthu Pandiyar relatives and 72 soldiers were deported to Penang in the year 1802 by the Madras Presidency Government (British India Government).

 Siam Burma Death Railway

 Malaysian Tamils during the construction of Death railway between June 1942 to October 1943.

-During the Second World War, the Japanese army used more than 120,000 Tamils in the construction of a 415km railway between Siam and Burma to transport army supplies.
+During the Second World War, the Japanese army used more than 120,000 Tamils in the construction of a 415 km railway between Siam and Burma to transport army supplies.
 During this project, it was initially believed that half of them (around 60,000) perished.

 However, recent research revealed that at least 150,000 Indian Tamils were killed during the duration of the Siam railway project.
 They fell victim to snake bites and insect bites, diseases like cholera, malaria & beriberi, massacre, torture, rape, committed suicide, etc. as they were unable to bear the burden.

 In order to wipe out cholera, Japanese forces launched huge massacres against the Indians, killing massive numbers of the Tamils daily.
 Handfuls of Tamils also died weekly from overwork.